solaeus/dust/README.md

     superior development experience despite some additional constraints.
 Like any good statically typed language, users should feel confident in the type-consistency of their code and not want to go back to a dynamically typed language.
+  - **Null-Free** Dust has no "null" or "undefined" values.
+All values are initialized and have a type.
+This eliminates a whole class of bugs that are common in other languages.
   - **Memory Safety** Dust should be free of memory bugs.
 Being implemented in Rust makes this easy but, to accommodate long-running programs, Dust still requires a memory management strategy.
-    Dust's design is to use a separate thread for garbage collection, allowing the main thread to continue executing code while the garbage collector looks for unused memory.
+    Dust's design is to use a separate thread for garbage collection, allowing other threads to continue executing instructions while the garbage collector looks for unused memory.
 - **Easy**
   - **Simple Syntax** Dust should be easier to learn than most programming languages.
 Its syntax should be familiar to users of other C-like languages to the point that even a new user can read